sbojorge/urbantrip/README.md

 User can abort the deletion by clicking on "cancel", he/she will be redirected the last visited page, or proceed by clicking on "confirm deletion", in which case the user is redirected to the home page.
 Deleting a post decreases the number of posts by 1 in the ProfilePage component.

+### The feed page
+This page is rendering again the PostsPage component, but filtering the post by those of the users followed by the authenticated user.
+If he/she doesn't follow any other user, the Asset component is displayed with a message explaining that the user should follow another.